 Demonstrate support for the RHA and Village Council as a group by supporting and/or attending programs and events.

 Work with students to successfully live with roommates within a residence hall or apartment community.

 Provide information to help students access the necessary resources on and off campus.

 Employment Status: Full-time, Exempt, Probationary with the possibility of converting to permanent.

-Monday through Friday from 8:00 am to 5:00 pm.
-Some evenings and weekends may be required.
+Monday through Friday from 8:00 am to 5:00 pm, requires weekend and evening commitments.